2022-2023 Annual Fund

-Seneca Academy relies upon and values the many ways our community contributes to our school.
-We have a dedicated group of parents who volunteer their time in the classroom, in our gardens, and facilitating community activities.
+Seneca Academy relies upon and values the many ways our community contributes to our school development.
+We have a dedicated group of parents who volunteer their time virtually, in our gardens, and facilitating community activities.
 We have adults who share their talents by serving on committees, giving presentations to students, and connecting us with partners.
-And many families, alumni, faculty and staff and friends of Seneca Academy donate money by giving to the Annual Fund, attending our Annual Benefit, and participating in other activities such as restaurant nights, book fairs and raffles.
+And many families, alumni, faculty and staff, and friends of Seneca Academy donate money by giving to the Annual Fund, attending our Annual Gala and Auction, and participating in other activities such as restaurant nights, book fairs, and raffles.

+Thank you for asking!
 The Seneca Academy Annual Fund is a yearly request for financial contributions from all members of our school community.
 The funds raised go directly to support the school’s operating budget.
-Requests for contributions begin in October and continue through the end of the school year, although this year we are introducing our “Done in 31” campaign to finish collecting pledges and donations by October 31st.
-Like all independent schools, Seneca Academy relies on both tuition income and charitable gifts to cover the total cost of educating our students.
+Requests for contributions begin in October and continue through the end of the school year.

 Annual Fund donations support all aspects of the budget, including the cost of professional development, extracurricular programs, faculty benefits, and campus improvements.
 Donations cover the gap between tuition income and annual expenses.

-- Why doesn’t tuition cover the cost of education at Seneca Academy?
+Why doesn’t tuition cover the cost of learning at Seneca Academy?

 Seneca Academy is committed to diversity and does not want tuition to be a barrier to families who wish to be a part of our community.
 The Board of Trustees and the Administration are committed to keeping tuition increases to a minimum.

 Who participates in the Annual Fund?